colinfran/stockmarketbot/README.md

 ## Installation

-To run the stockmarketbot dashboard:
+To run the stockmarketbot app:

 1. Navigate to the project directory: